 - the stamp of the sworn translator ;

 - the signature of the sworn translator ;

 The second step is to have this translated document legalized in order to preserve its legal value abroad.

 You now have a French document and its version translated, both legalized for the country’s foreign authorities concerned.

-Apostille, legalisation or exemption, ask your legal translation agency for advice.
+Apostille, legalization or exemption, ask your legal translation agency for advice.

 In addition, some rare legal translation agencies offer their clients a legalization service.
-Saves time and money and the assurance that they will not get lost in the requests of the international administrations !
+A definite time saver and the assurance not to get lost in the requests of international administrations!